yellowdog/python-examples/scripts/README.md

 #### Work Requirement Property Dictionary

 The following table outlines all the properties available for defining Work Requirements, and the levels at which they are allowed to be used.
-So, for example, the `provider` property can be set in the TOML file, at the Work Requirement Level or at the Task Group Level, but not at the Task level, and Property `dependentOn` can only be set at the Task Group level.
+So, for example, the `provider` property can be set in the TOML file, at the Work Requirement Level or at the Task Group Level, but not at the Task level, and property `dependentOn` can only be set at the Task Group level.

 All properties are optional except for **`taskType`** (or **`TaskTypes`**) and **`executable`**.
 Note that the currently supported Task Types are `bash` and `docker`.